Luis-Navarro/Luis-Navarro-Python-Fundamentals-Project/README.md

 # Luis-Navarro-Python-Fundamentals-Project
-Project for Python Fundamentals as part of Higher Diploma in Data Analytics - GMIT
+Project for Fundamentals of Data Analysis as part of Higher Diploma in Data Analytics - GMIT